 2. Marketing automation is complex

 This leads us to the second misconception, which is that marketing automation is very complicated and complex.
 Let’s be real.
 Running a business, marketing your product, and closing sales are all complicated, hard things that take time.
-If you do it right, you implement systems and processes that allow you to optimise your work and get more stuff done.
+If you do it right, you implement systems and processes that allow you to optimize your work and get more stuff done.
 Marketing automation fits exactly into this mindset.
-If your business is a mess to begin with, marketing automation will be complicated and impossible to figure out.
+If your business is a mess, to begin with, marketing automation will be complicated and impossible to figure out.
 It doesn’t work by itself.
 You have to do a lot of work to set up marketing automation.
-It doesn’t start with the software; it starts with the drawing board, the pen and paper.
+It doesn’t start with the software; it starts with the drawing board, the pen, and paper.
 How do you want your leads to be handled?
 How do you want to engage and interact with them?

 Once you have those processes designed and outlined, marketing automation software is just a tool to put your strategy into practice.
 Marketing automation starts with pen and paper and it certainly is not going to solve the deeper, more fundamental processes and problems in your business.
 Marketing automation is not right or needed for every business.
 You need the internal processes to be in place and clear to everyone first.
 Don’t feel you have to invest in software just because everyone is talking about it and someone might be trying to sell it to you.